Companies that buy cars: the complete guide

 There have been numerous reasons for launching these schemes over the years, including attempts to fight falling sales figures as well as to get polluting cars off our roads.

 With the UK government taking steps to reduce the of NO2 pollution and improve air quality, many diesel drivers were unsure over what to do with their vehicles.

 Diesel drivers were now faced with the prospect that the value of their cars had been reduced significantly.

 As a response to the market trends, several car manufacturers launched or rushed through new scrappage schemes.
 These aimed to encourage drivers to turn in their old cars, and get money off a new one.

 For those worried about the declining value of their cars, these offer a possible solution.

 Some of these schemes have now come to an end.
 However, there are still several schemes available.
 As mentioned at the start of the article, you can check out our full guide to scrappage schemes here.

 Still confused?
 Need more great car selling advice?
-Check out more of our handy guides below:
+Check out more of our popular guides below: